 Step 2: On this page you'll see a list of currently-active jobs under the Active Jobs section.
-Use the white and grey CREATE JOB button in the top righthand corner of the screen to start the Job Set-up wizard and start creating a new job.
+Click the CREATE JOB button in the top right-hand corner of the screen to start the Job Set-up wizard and start creating a new job.

 Step 3: Set up the name and type of job you want automated.
 For example, you could set up an Inventory Export job and name it “Daily Inventory Export” to make it easier to find later on.
 You can also specify the delimiter (file format) that you wish to use or specify a Custom Map.

 Possible file types are:

 - .TAB format (i.e. Tab-separated values)

 - Pipe-delimited format